jacksmedia/guide1/docs/bonus/impermanent-loss.md

 "the Dream Team you thought was hard at work was unemployed all this time"
 :::tip

-If you're kinda unsure if your farm might be worthwhile in a few months, then just unstake 90% of it for this step.
-Feel free to leave 10% as "What If I'm Too Cautious Today" insurance policy. *But if you're certain this was a poor investment, unstake 100% of the LPs*.
-Cut your losses!
-I'm definitely scooping out all of these LPs, because this is one of the most disappointing farms I've yet created.

 ![Impermanent Loss Step 2 - confirm ](../../static/img/il7.png)